 This graph shows all the present rainfall shortages at Manilla, short term and long term, as percentile values.
-The latest values, as at the end of September, are shown by a thick black line with large circles.
+The latest values are shown by a thick black line with large circles.
 Those from one month earlier are shown by a thinner line with small diamonds.
 [The method is described in “Further Explanation” below.]

 The following notes explain aspects of this work under these listed headings: